Stormy Mondays in 20 seconds

 Vinyl and CD on the same disc

-It’s being released on Compact Vinyl, a surprising format.
+On September 6th, the physical version was released on Compact Vinyl, a surprising format.
 There’s only been another release like this in the world.

 One side carries a song in vinyl, which can be played on a turntable.
 The other side is a CD with the whole record, which can be played in a regular player.